 Even though the kitchen area is small, the green cabinetry and a bohemian rug speak the same tone of voice as the rest of the house.

 Wood creates a mysterious ambiance and involves every room – it panels the living room, the walls of the home office, and the ceiling of the master bedroom – that formerly was in cork.
 Wood also assures Dakota Johnson’s midcentury home the treehouse organic aesthetic and the gypsy lifestyle.

 Antique and vintage findings make Dakota Johnson’s midcentury modern lodge magical.
 Home accessories, such as vintage lamps and flower vases melt over midcentury modern furniture and 1970s aesthetic signature.
 The house of Dakota Johnson in Los Angeles has everything – vintage sideboards, antique sofas, iconic chairs, eclectic rugs, rattan furniture, and velvet upholstery in mustard hues.

 The master bathroom of Dakota Johnson’s midcentury modern home has an inspiring modernist layout – the concrete floor meets the large windows that open to the garden.
-Lighting fixtures made of brass and glass highligh the modernist aesthetic of the bathroom.
+Lighting brass and glass fixtures highlight the bathroom’s modernist aesthetic.
 Two custom-made bathroom vanities are painted in a dreamy pale pink, as imagined by Dakota Johnson and delivered by Pierce & Ward.

-Similar to Dakota Johnson’s midcentury modern home, Elsa Hosk owns a modernist home designed by Richard Neutra.
-The midcentury modern interior is filled with ELSA HOSK’S AMAZING COLLECTION OF VINTAGE FURNITURE that you can discover everything about here.
+Like Dakota Johnson’s midcentury modern home, Elsa Hosk owns a modernist home designed by Richard Neutra.
+The midcentury modern interior is filled with Elsa Hosk’s AMAZING COLLECTION OF VINTAGE FURNITURE, which you can discover here.

-For designing a midcentury modern interior, download Hommés Studio catalogue and discover our collection of modern furniture and trendy home accessories.
+For designing a midcentury modern interior, download the Hommés Studio catalog and discover our collection of modern furniture and trendy home accessories.